 If breakfast is the most important meal of the day, then there are many important factors to consider, especially when you’re in South Louisiana.
 Biscuits?
 What about a pastry?
 Do I want classic eggs bennie or greasy spoon fries?
 Of course, there are a few famous dishes you can only get in this area like shrimp and grits or beignets.
 It can be hard to figure out which places have which dishes.
 Where can you find the best?
 We’ve compiled a list of various types of breakfast dishes, from tried and true to famous southern delicacies.

 Nestled in the heart of Downtown Lafayette and with another location on Ambassador Caffery, The French Press is a top spot among locals and visitors alike.
-The crowd favorite is the Cajun Benedict, a twist on a breakfast classic with a Cajun accent: French bread, boudin, with poached eggs topped with velvety gumbo.
+The crowd favorite is the Cajun Benedict, a twist on a breakfast classic with a Cajun accent: French bread, boudin, and poached eggs topped with velvety gumbo.

 If you’re looking for a quiet place to grab a cup of coffee with a friend or get some work done, Black Cafe offers a warm, peaceful atmosphere.
 However, don’t be fooled by the unassuming vibes.
 Black Cafe whips up snacks and breakfast plates made from scratch.
 Be sure to try the Scotch Egg, a hard-boiled egg, battered and deep-fried with a layer of sausage nestled in between.